 Features that make blogger.com stands tall in the crowd is that it is completely free to use.
 If you have a google account you are good to go to start your blogging within a minute.
 You have plenty of templates to customize your blogger.com blog and there are a fair amount of other tools available to give your blog a professional look.

-You can start using blogger subdomain to host your blog or you can buy a domain name of your choice from any domain registrar and link the same with your blogger.com account.
-Though you can’t remove the blogger.com branding from your blog and if you use a custom domain its very difficult to figure out if it was hosted in blogger.com or not.
+You can start using the blogger subdomain to host your blog or you can buy a domain name of your choice from any domain registrar and link the same with your blogger.com account.
+Though you can’t remove the blogger.com branding from your blog and if you use a custom domain it’s very difficult to figure out if it was hosted in blogger.com or not.

 Blogger is free to use and there are no premium plans offered.
 In fact, the free plan has everything that a beginner needs to start their blog.